dpck/depack/README.md

 %output%
 ```

-There is another step which involves patching the dependencies which specify their `main` and `module` fields as the path to the directory rather than the file, which [GCL does not understand](https://github.com/google/closure-compiler/issues/3149).
+There is another step which involves patching the dependencies which specify their `main` and `module` fields as the path to the directory rather than the file, which [GCC does not understand](https://github.com/google/closure-compiler/issues/3149).

 Put all together, to compile the following file that contains different kinds of modules: